-- Take 2 minutes away from the stressful situation.
+- Take 2 minutes away from a stressful situation.
 Breath deep.
 Think of your ‘happy spot’ where ever that may be.

-- Learn what triggers your stress and learn ways to avoid.
+- Learn what triggers your stress and learn ways to avoid it.
 I know, this sounds like common sense, but really.
 Here comes some deep stuff about me.
 When I was in college, I went through a stage I felt really out of control.
 When I got out of control I ate and I gave up on whatever it was that made me feel stressed.
-Yep, in my head I said ‘eff it’.
+Yep, in my head, I said ‘eff it’.
 Now, that is NOT the way to handle it.
-I have this thing about being in control (or at least feeling in control) I like a schedule.
-I don’t like feeling pressured.
-I immediately feel stressed when I get a sponsored post and it has 50 requirements and a deadline.
 The deadline gets me every time.
 But, what I’ve learned over the years if I sit down, make a plan and a list (because I love crossing off a list) it feels more manageable and I don’t get stressed and I don’t clean out the Ben and Jerry’s carton!
 Make a plan!!

 - Don’t have a ‘good food’ and a ‘bad food’ list.
 Eat everything in moderation.
 Measure your food so you learn the correct serving size.

 - Get enough rest and sleep.
 Take time off.
 When I sit at the computer all day, there is no way I can write even a moderately entertaining post.
 Let your mind and body rest.
 Have fun.

 Research suggests that eating certain foods can boost your mood by boosting hormones and keeping brain chemicals balanced. (from The All-Pro Diet)